McKinney goes deep, A's avert sweep in 4-1 win over Phillies

 HEAVEN SENT

 Well, at least from Girardi’s top shelf inside the manager’s office, where a Sister Jean bobblehead keeps watch.
-Sister Jean Dolores-Schmidt has become the face of Loyola Chicago during the NCAA Tournament, and her figurine is part of Girardi’s collection as an inside joke.
+Sister Jean Dolores-Schmidt has become as much a part of March Madness as the blue bloods that make the Final Four.
+Sister Jean has become the face of Loyola Chicago during the NCAA Tournament, and her figurine is part of Girardi’s collection as a bit of an inside joke.

 Girardi played at Northwestern and remained close with his catching coach, Bob Behrns, who didn’t exactly pick Loyola to win it all.